 There is even case law holding that the principle of strict construction is not applicable when considering the effect of clauses merely limiting damages.
 The modern view, however, seems to be that the general approach to interpretation, which is to ascertain the objective intention of the parties, also applies to limitation clauses.
 Under English law, a clause providing for a maximum amount of damages will be valid if the limitation is considered to be reasonable.
-With regard to contract terms that restrict damages to a specified sum of money, the UCTA provides that regard shall be had in particular to (a) the resources that the person seeking to restrict damages could expect to be available to him or her for the purpose of meeting the liability should it arise; and (b) how far it was open to him or her to cover himself by insurance.
+With regard to contract terms that restrict damages to a specified sum of money, the UCTA provides that regard shall be had in particular to (1) the resources that the person seeking to restrict damages could expect to be available to him or her for the purpose of meeting the liability should it arise; and (2) how far it was open to him or her to cover himself or herself by insurance.
 The contract value and the turnover of the party seeking to restrict damages are also taken into consideration.

-Clauses stipulating a maximum amount of damages are thus generally admissible, although they may nevertheless be subject to substantial restrictions, particularly in certain civil law systems.
+Clauses stipulating a maximum amount of damages are thus generally admissible, although they may nevertheless be subject to substantial restrictions, particularly in certain civil-law systems.

 Exclusion of a particular damage type